This Step: Practice Driving

 Practice Driving in Mississippi

 The time you must hold a permit to practice driving varies by age.
 If you are younger than 17 years old, you must practice behind the wheel for 12 months.
-If you are 17 or older, you can take the driving test and apply for a license as soon as the same day you pass your computer and vision tests.
+If you are 17 years old or older, you can take the driving test and apply for a license as soon as the same day you pass your computer and vision tests.